-One of the most common traditional land survey methods to create a topo over an area is to run parallel transects at set intervals that capture the XY & Z coordinate which are then used in your surface creation.
-The Rectangular / Triangular Point Grid tools allow you to simulate this same process virtually, allowing for easy creation of hundreds to thousands of points from your drone survey data.
+One of the most common traditional land survey methods to create a topo over an area is to run parallel transects at set intervals that capture the X, Y, & Z coordinates that are then used in your surface (TIN) creation.
+The Rectangular/Triangular Point Grid tools allow you to simulate this same process virtually, allowing for easy and fast creation of hundreds to thousands of points from your drone survey data.

-The Rectangular / Triangular Point Grid tool works by placing points in either a Rectangular or Triangular pattern, with an constant X & Y spacing between every point based off of your input Grid Size and the Z from the underlying drone data.
+The Rectangular/Triangular Point Grid tool works by placing points in either a Rectangular or Triangular pattern, with a constant X & Y spacing between every point based off of your input Grid Size, and the Z from the underlying drone data.

 - Your Rectangular / Triangular points will display in the Viewport and will be contained within a Multi-point item

 - Type: Choose Rectangular or Triangular to set the pattern that is used for your Point Grid.

 - Grid Size: Sets the spacing of your grid type.
 Every point will be equidistant according to the set Grid Size.